pabloprf/MITIM-fusion/docs/installation.rst

    git clone git@github.com:pabloprf/MITIM-fusion.git

-Source the configuration file (it may be good to add this in your ``.bashrc`` file to load upon login, or with some alias to initialize ``mitim``) by pointing to the folder where you cloned the repository:

 .. hint::

    It may be useful, at this point, to create a virtual environment to install required MITIM dependencies.
 For example, using python's ``venv`` package: